-We will prove the following theorem that, together with Lemma \ref{end-distrib}, contains the statements of both Theorem \ref{Lupu} and \ref{thm-Poisson}. \begin{theorem} The random vector $\varphi^{(u)}_x$ is a GFF distributed according to $P_{\varphi}^{\{x_0\},\sqrt{2u}}$.
-Moreover, conditionally on $\varphi^{(u)}_x=\check \varphi$, the process
+We will prove the following theorem that, together with Lemma \ref{end-distrib}, contains the statements of both Theorem \ref{Lupu} and \ref{thm-Poisson}. \begin{theorem} The random field $\varphi^{(u)}$ is a GFF distributed according to $P_{\varphi}^{\{x_0\},\sqrt{2u}}$.
+Moreover, conditional on $\varphi^{(u)}=\check \varphi$, the process